cgerson/cgerson.github.io/_posts/2015-07-06-MTA-Turnstile-Analysis.md

 Our presentation:
 <iframe src="//slides.com/claireger/mta/embed" width="576" height="420" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-We presented the client with the following proof of concept, where red text are inputs that can be modified by the user.
+In the end, we presented the client with the following proof of concept, where red text are inputs that can be modified by the user.

 ![Design]({{ site.baseurl }}/images/MTA-POC.jpg "POC")